 - Has the borrowing entity been formed in cases of purchases?

 This usually does not take much time, but it should be done before moving to closing.
-The formed entities can be LLCs, partnerships or trusts.
+The formed entities can be corporations, LLCs or partnerships.

 - Is there an executed and valid purchase and sales agreement?